MolecularBioinformatics/VisProPhyl/README.md

 Workflow
 --------

+Example data to run with can be downloaded from https://github.com/MolecularBioinformatics/ProTaxoVis-examples This data includes the results of a blast run against `nr` and has config files ready, allowing you to skip steps 2, 3, and 5 of the workflow below.

 A typical workflow is described in (TODO: Our paper) and can be summed up to these steps:

 1. Create a folder for your project.
 Open a terminal/shell in this folder and run `taxovis --init`.